Hgoatly/Discover-Skane/testing.md

   - **Actual Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
   - **Pass/Fail**: Pass.

+     - Screenshot of the 'Forests' card, with the image clearly visible, after 'Hide Map' has been clicked.

     <div align="center">
     <img src="assets/images/readme-images/forests-card-screenshot.jpg" alt="Screenshot of the Forests card">
     </div><br>

+    - Screenshot of the 'National Parks' card, with the image clearly visible, after 'Hide Map' has been clicked.

     <div align="center">
     <img src="assets/images/readme-images/national-parks-card-screenshot.jpg" alt="Screenshot of the National Parks card">